Table of Contents:

 And they both go, “Yes sir, we understand.”

-And I said, “We can not have this go on any further.”
-I said, “It’s my understanding that 50 million people back home woke up at four o’clock in the morning to watch you boys play hockey.
-They don’t want the game messed up and neither do we.
+And I said, “We cannot have this go on any further.”
+I said, “It’s my understanding that 50 million people back home woke up at 4 o’clock in the morning to watch you boys play hockey.
+They don’t want the game messed up, and neither do we.
 Do you understand?”

 They said, “Yes sir, we understand.”

 And I said, “Now, would you like a minute to go talk to your teams?
 And please understand that we are going to hold you responsible for your teams for the rest of the match.”